TobikoData/sqlmesh/docs/integrations/dbt.md

 ## Unsupported dbt features

-SQLMesh is continuously adding more dbt features.
-This is a list of major features that are currently unsupported, but it is not exhaustive:
+SQLMesh is continuously adding functionality to run dbt projects.
+This is a list of major dbt features that are currently unsupported, but it is not exhaustive:

 * dbt deps
     - While SQLMesh can read dbt packages, it does not currently support managing those packages.